tremho/odp-documentation/guide_book/src/how/ec/battery/11-tests.md

 #### A Framework within a Framework - Embedded Unit Testing with Embassy

 At this point, it may come as no surprise that the standard `#[test]` framework presented by Rust/Cargo is insufficient for our needs.
-The classic 'Rust` test framework is great for standard non-async unit tests.
+The classic Rust test framework is great for standard non-async unit tests.
 But as we already know the systems we want to test are async.
 We've already refactored our code to be compatible with differing thread/mutex handling, so what now?

 #### When enough isn't enough